Ratings and Reviews: How to Increase a Mobile App Conversion Rate

-There is a common misconception, that App Store Optimization is all about keywords and graphics.
-In reality, it is a bunch of actions that lead to your appstore ASO: keywords, description, screenshots, ratings and reviews, etc. Text optimization helps users find your app against thousands of competitors, while graphic optimization and higher conversion rates make sure that the user will install your app.
+There is a common misconception, that App Store Optimization is all about managing app store ratings and reviews.
+In reality, it is a bunch of actions that lead to your App Store ASO: keywords, description, screenshots, ratings and reviews, etc. Text optimization helps users find your app against thousands of competitors, while graphic optimization and higher conversion rates make sure that the user will install your app.

 What the conversion rate is

 One of the ways to measure your ASO strategy effectiveness is to analyze the conversion rate.
 With regard to app stores, we are talking about the conversion of the following types:

 - App Units / Impressions: The ratio of the number of first-time app downloads to the number of times your app was viewed (in the Featured, Categories, Top Charts, and Search sections of the App Store);

 - App Units / Product Page Views: The ratio of the number of first-time app downloads to the number of times your app’s product page has been viewed;

 - Product Page Views / Impressions: The ratio of the number of times your app’s product page has been viewed to the number of times your app was viewed (in the Featured, Categories, Top Charts, and Search sections of the App Store).

 So far only App Store Connect has all these types.
 As for Google Play Console, it only has the second type of the conversion rate metric.